Info Session: Student Opportunities for AIDS/HIV Research (SOAR) Program

 If you answered yes to these three questions then the Student Opportunities for AIDS/HIV Research (SOAR) program may be for you.
 Scheduled to launch in September, SOAR is a two-year experience for juniors and seniors that aims to prepare students for graduate education and eventual careers in behavioral and social science research involving HIV/AIDS, with a focus on sexual and gender minority communities.

-This information session is for students* at the University of Michigan to learn more about the program, meet SOAR co-directors, Professors Gary Harper and Anna Kirkland, and ask questions!
+This information session is for students, faculty, and advisors at the University of Michigan to learn more about the program, meet SOAR co-directors, Professors Gary Harper and Anna Kirkland, and ask questions!

 We'll talk about why the SOAR program is unique and can answer any questions about the application process, program activities, benefits and more.